waiiphyo/platform-engineer-task/README.md

 - Task 3: Airflow Architecture & DAG Design
 - Task 4: Python & Bash Scripting

-Each project has its own setup and installation instructions, available in its respective README file.
+Each project has its own setup and installation instructions, available in its respective README file